- Seek Legal Representation

 If you intend to plead not guilty, and if there is no proof that you were caught driving without a license, being suspended, disqualified or otherwise, you cannot be convicted and it is possible that the charges will be dropped.

 If you intend to plead guilty, it’s beneficial to your case to display remorse early on and work with your drink driving defense lawyer to prevent charges going onto your record or to minimize the penalty.

 - Do Not Continue to Drive

 Do not drive until you have reached the end of the suspension period/you are found not guilty/court has recorded no conviction

 If you have been caught driving without a license, do not continue to drive until your charges have been either dropped, the suspension period has ended, the suspension period has been lifted or you have been found not guilty.

 - Be Aware of the Laws to Avoid Repeat Offences

-A first-time offense for driving disqualified or suspended can be up to four months imprisonment, while the second offense can face a maximum sentence of two years.
+A first-time offence for driving disqualified or suspended can be up to four months imprisonment, while the second offence can face a maximum sentence of two years.
 For first time offenders, it is most likely to be charged with an additional suspension of disqualification combined with a fine.